This post may contain affiliate links. Please read our disclosure policy.

 Nutrition

 This post was first published October 2016.
-Updated June 2023 with new photos, video, housekeeping and a couple of recipe tweaks.
+Updated June 2023 with new photos and a video.
+Updated since with additional improvements and for housekeeping reasons.

 Some of the links in this post may be affiliate links – which means if you buy the product I get a small commission (at no extra cost to you).
 If you do buy, then thank you!
 That’s what helps us to keep Kitchen Sanctuary running.
 The nutritional information provided is approximate and can vary depending on several factors.
 For more information please see our Terms & Conditions.